-Tamer Nagy guides clients through complex multijurisdictional mergers and acquisitions, counsels them on antitrust compliance matters, and helps them navigate investigations and regulatory proceedings before competition agencies around the world, including the U.S. Department of Justice, the Federal Trade Commission, the European Commission, the COMESA Competition Commission, and the competition authorities of Egypt, Kenya, Morocco, Oman, Saudi Arabia, South Africa, and UAE, among others.
-Tamer also has significant experience in cross-border disputes with a focus on clients and matters in the Middle East," and a recipient of the M&A Advisor Emerging Leader Award.
+Tamer Nagy guides clients through complex multijurisdictional mergers and acquisitions, counsels them on antitrust compliance matters, and helps them navigate investigations and regulatory proceedings before competition agencies around the world, including the U.S. Department of Justice, the Federal Trade Commission, the European Commission, the COMESA Competition Commission, and the competition authorities of Egypt, Morocco, Kuwait, Saudi Arabia, and UAE, among others.
+He is noted by Legal500 "for his expertise in cross-border mergers, particularly those involving the Middle East," and a recipient of the M&A Advisor Emerging Leader Award.

 Tamer has been a key member in merger clearance work for a number of strategic transactions, including most recently: